-The internal storage implementation for ClustrixDB is different from MySQL.
-Since ClustrixDB is a distributed database, the ordering of result sets will not be the same as those from MySQL.
+The internal storage implementation for Xpand is different from MySQL.
+Since Xpand is a distributed database, the ordering of result sets will not be the same as those from MySQL.
 If an application's behavior depends on how the rows are ordered, specify an explicit ORDER BY clause.
 Consistent ordering will also apply when non-unique results are returned from ORDER BY.

 Consistent ordering only applies to SELECT statements.
 It does not apply to INSERT, UPDATE, or DELETE statements.
 Please see the list of Caveats for Consistent Order below.